Style guide

 When you are talking about a position, never capitalise the first letter of the word in Finnish, Swedish or English.

-In Swedish, use the gender-neutral pronoun “hen” when you are not referring to a specific individual or when this is a specific person’s preferred pronoun.
+- In English, use the gender-neutral pronoun “they” when you are not referring to a specific individual or when this is a specific person’s preferred pronoun.

 Abbreviations